matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

-The benefit of this organization is that all threads form a tree, which gives you much greater control, because you know for sure which parts are sequential, and which are concurrent.
+The benefit of this organization is that all threads form a tree, which gives you greater control, because you know for sure which parts are sequential and which are concurrent.
 Concurrency is explicitly scoped.